 A professional certificate requires completion of at least 30 credits to develop skills in an occupational field.
 The 30 credits must include 10 credits of general education coursework.

 Regardless of their duration or composition, certificate programs emphasize specific skills and outcomes required for employment or for career advancement.
 There are no specific general education requirements, except as required to meet stated competency requirements.
 There are four levels of certificates:

-- Certificate programs up to 12 semester hours.
+- Certificate programs up to 12 credits.

-- Certificate programs more than 12 semester hours.
+- Certificate programs more than 12 credits.